MazinCE/Veecom/README.md

 			3. Start transfer strobe

-		In order to set the address register correctly the 20-bit block address must be sent to DMA as three successive byte writes this also implies to the 16-bit -block address register where two successive byte write must be made.
+		In order to set the address register correctly the 20-bit block address must be written to DMA as three successive byte writes this also implies to the 16-bit -block address register where two successive byte write must be made.

 		To start data transfer any arbitrary non zero value must be written to transfer strobe register.